single-spa/single-spa-layout/README.md

 - mode: 'history' | 'hash'
 - base: base url where the router is active
 - containerEl: which cssSelector is where the routing should take place (inferred in HTML syntax)
-- routes: Array of routes or Application objects
+- children: Array of routes or Application objects

 ##### Route

 A routing point where all children will be conditionally rendered when the url matches.
 Suppors the following options

 - path: string to evaluate against the URL
-- routes: Array of routes or Application objects
+- children: Array of routes or Application objects

 ##### Application